University of Washington

 4. After the onset of spawning, have the following conditions occurred: \(\ge\) 5% entrainment of the Delta smelt population at facilities after 30 days?

-Although spawning may occur during the current assessment period, JPF is above 0 cfs; therefore, the conditions required to evaluate larval and juvenile Delta smelt entrainment management are not met.
+Although spawning may occur during the current assessment period, JPF is above 0 cfs and average turbidity in the South Delta is low; therefore, the conditions required to trigger larval and juvenile Delta smelt entrainment management are not met.

 Longfin smelt